 Hypertension is another name for high blood pressure.
-It can lead to severe health complications and increase the risk of heart disease, stroke, and many other life threatening conditions.
+It can lead to severe health complications and increase the risk of heart disease, stroke, and many other life-threatening conditions.
 Trust the experienced hypertension specialist of Mercy Medical Clinic for quality care.
-Please contact us today for more information or schedule an appointment online.
+Please contact us today for more information or to schedule an appointment online.
 We are conveniently located at 615 S Highway 78 Suite 100 Wylie, TX 75098.

 Table of Contents: